 Below is some information for you to consider before applying.

-We are hosting a virtual webinar for all applicants on 11th September at 6pm.
-You will hear directly from past successful applicants, Fellows and Senior Fellows, and have a chance to ask any questions you have about the form.
-You can register to access the zoom link here.
+We hosted a virtual webinar for all applicants in May.
+We heard directly from past successful applicants, Fellows and Senior Fellows, and attendees had a chance to ask any questions they had about the form.
+You can watch the recording of the webinar here.

 You need to meet all of the following criteria: